Protesters ‘Trump’ Flag Waving Rally and Speakers

 He told EW he was working out at a nearby gym and, after police responded and shut down Harlow Road, he decided to come to the protests.

 SPD’s SWAT team was blocking the dueling demonstrators to avoid a clash.
 Lewis says SWAT team consists of police officers working over time.
-He adds that SPD had to call in the morning shift to work normal the patrols.
+He adds that SPD had to call in the morning shift to work the normal patrols.

 “It’s unfortunate we have to use taxpayer money on this,” Lewis says.